Hellmonk/bloatcrawl2/README.md

 * **Silent Spectres** are terrible spirits that bring an unearthly silence to the area around them, preventing spell casting, divine invocations and even reading scrolls.
 * **Slitherier Nagas** are offbrand Nagas, and about twice as much everything.
 Extremely healthy, extremely stealthy, extremely big, and excruciatingly slow.
 * Less dextrous than other elves, **Squat Elves** have mastered the art of the power squat.
 They use this ability to enhance their strength and intelligence.
-* **Troll Two**: They're eating her!
-And then they're going to eat me!
-Oh my GAHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHHD!
 * **Turtles** are hard-shelled warriors trained in the arts of ninjutsu.
 They fight evil wherever it can be found and follow a strict honour code.
 * Deeper than deep, **Unfathomable Dwarves** cannot heal even through divine means.
 However, they have adapted to heal on kills and brew ambrosia potions from leftover life essence.
 * **Unipodes** are distantly related to Octopodes, but have a single tentacle instead of eight.
 They can only wear one ring and cannot use two-handed weapons.
 * The permanently baked **Weed Elves** aren't quite as smart or nimble as other elves, but they are still skilled at magic.
 They trail smoke wherever they go.
-* **Xeno Elves** are strange insectoid creatures from a distant land.
-Their magical efficiency is far better than most species, but drains when moving near enemies.
+* **Xeno Elves** are strange insectoid elves from a distant land.
+Their magical efficiency is far better than most species, but their magic drains when moving near enemies.
 * **Yeti** are large, seldom-seen creatures that live on frozen mountain peaks.
 Sufficiently mature Yeti passively freeze adjacent foes.
 * **Zodach** are the burnt-out remnants of a decayed celestial species.
 Nearby monsters are drawn in by their immense gravitas.